aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/digitalSignatureDetails/_index.md

 ### Remarks

-The default value is ``None`` and the output document will not be signed.
+The default value is ``null`` and the output document will not be signed.
 When this property is set to a valid [PdfDigitalSignatureDetails](../../pdfdigitalsignaturedetails/) object, then the output PDF document will be digitally signed.